-If you’re not sure when you might have been exposed, test now and then take another test after 4 or 12 weeks depending on the type of test.
+If you’re not sure when you might have been exposed, test now and then take another test after 4 or 12 weeks, depending on the type of test.

-Our HIV tests are very sensitive and a negative result is highly accurate as long as you waited for the correct window period after potential exposure to the infection.
-So if you have a negative result after the window period then you can be confident that you don’t have HIV.
+A negative result is highly accurate as long as you waited for the correct window period after your risk of infection.
+So, if you have a negative result after the window period then you can be confident that you do not have HIV.

-How accurate are the tests for Hepatitis B and Hepatitis C?
+How accurate are the tests for hepatitis B and hepatitis C?